sghall/react-move/README.md

   You can pass a function to be called on transition start, interrupt or end.
   React-motion has an "onRest" prop that fires a callback when the animation stops (just the `Motion` component not `TransitionMotion` or `StaggeredMotion`).

-* React-move also allows you to pass your own custom interpolators.
+* React-move also allows you to pass your own custom tween functions.
 It's all springs in react-motion.

 ## Questions?
 Ideas?
 Chat with us!